 Since joining MCHI in 2006, Ms. Schlattman has raised over $2.5 million for the organization, and led successful public education campaigns targeting various Maryland audiences, including small businesses, young adults and low-income working families.
 These efforts have resulted in over 300,000 Marylanders gaining health care coverage.

 She has led a distinguished academic career.
 A 2006 Phi Beta Kappa graduate of McDaniel College, she was awarded the college’s Mary Ward Lewis Prize for “top college woman.”
 In 2009, Suzanne received her Masters in Social Work from the University of Maryland and Masters of Public Health from Johns Hopkins Bloomberg School of Public Health, following a research fellowship at the Innovations Institute at University of Maryland School of Medicine.

-Ms. Schlattman currently serves on the board of directors for the Baltimore Intersection, a new nonprofit for equipping at-risk youth with advocacy skills and leadership development.
+Ms. Schlattman also served on the board of directors for the Baltimore Intersection, a new nonprofit for equipping at-risk youth with advocacy skills and leadership development.
 Youth are mentored to channel their energy and frustrations to have a profound impact on their communities.
 The students’ most recent victory was their campaign to build support for the Maryland DREAM Act in Baltimore City.
-She also serves on the Health Ministry of Christ Lutheran Church and Membership Committee of her neighborhood association, the Greater Remington Improvement Association.
+She also served on the Strategic Mission Planning Team of Christ Lutheran Church and is an active member of her neighborhood association, the Greater Remington Improvement Association.

 Since joining MCHI in 2014, Stephanie Klapper has worked on various public health education campaigns.
 She is responsible for outreach and planning events.
 Prior to her work at MCHI, Ms. Klapper conducted patient health outcomes research and provided direct services to diverse populations.
 She received national and departmental awards at St. Mary’s College of Maryland, and graduated with a 4.0 GPA from the University of Maryland School of Social Work.